Investment Calculator

 What return should I use?

-Use a conservative long-term assumption.
-Many investors test multiple scenarios such as 4%, 6%, 7%, or 8% instead of relying on one optimistic number.
+Use a conservative long-term assumption and test multiple scenarios such as 4%, 6%, 7%, or 8% instead of relying on one optimistic number.